The most important things to remember when claiming for injuries caused by accidents at work:

 Speak with our specialist no win no fee accident at work solicitors today to discover your legal rights, including how much you could claim and how your job is protected.

-Frank fell 25 feet from scaffolding while laying bricks on a construction site.
+Paul sustained major injuries after being struck by a falling tree at work.
 We were able to help him recover compensation and move on with his life.

 What should I do if I’ve been injured at work?